Skip to main content

 Why Do Hippos Have Long, Thin Tails?

-If hippos have to defecate, they rotate their tail like a propeller and spread their feces everywhere to mark their territory.
+If hippos have to defecate, they rotate their tail like a propeller and spread their feces everywhere.
+This is how they mark their territory.

 The Hippopotamus Is Related To: